The Ghost of Tom Joad (song): Live performance history

 Springsteen and Morello performed this song in acoustic fashion near the end of Pete Seeger's 90th Birthday Concert at Madison Square Garden on May 3, 2009.
 The video was broadcast on public television later in that year.
 Later in 2009, at the Rock and Roll Hall of Fame 25th Anniversary Concert held at Madison Square Garden, Springsteen, the E Street Band, and Morello reprised their full-tilt electric rendition of the song.

 Highlighting the song's political import, Springsteen included it in the "Change Rocks" acoustic performances he made at rallies in early October 2008 on behalf of Barack Obama's presidential campaign.

 The next year, Springsteen re-recorded the song, at his New Jersey home and accompanied only by his own acoustic guitar and harmonica, for the November 2009 documentary The People Speak.

 When Morello replaced Steven Van Zandt for the Australian leg of the Springsteen and the E Street Band's Wrecking Ball Tour in March 2013, the song was a highlighted number in the shows.

 On June 19, 2018, in the middle of a swirling controversy about the Trump administration's treatment of immigrant families, Springsteen added the song to his set list for his Springsteen on Broadway show—the first set list change in 146 performances.

+On January 30, 2026, at the Minneapolis, MN “Concert of Solidarity and Resistance to Defend Minnesota” at First Avenue, Tom Morello and Bruce Springsteen performed "The Ghost of Tom Joad", after Springsteen's live debut of The Streets of Minneapolis with the E Street Band.
+The midday concert, performed before the protest march being held that afternoon in Minneapolis, was in solidarity with the Minneapolis, Twin Cities, and greater Minnesota communities defending their neighbors and protesting against federal immigration actions.
+The entire band then began a short multi-city US tour in which the song was a highlight, prominently featuring Morello's creative guitar work as its climax.